max-schweikl/Final-Project_Group-5/README.md

 <img src="week1/movies_ratings_prep.png">

-# First pass at Database
+# First Pass at Database

 Now that our data is ready, we can build the three tables we need